HOPLAB-LBP/hoplab-wiki/docs/get-started/practical-setup.md

 ## Other

 For each new member, a laptop and other pc material (e.g., an external hard drive, computer screen, mouse, keyboard, etc.) will be ordered or be made available.
-If you are missing something, please contact **tbd** before ordering anything new.
+If you are missing something, please contact [**PLACEHOLDER**] before ordering anything new.